shunmiao/CV-DL-Reading/paper_notes/BEVDet.md

   - BEV encoder: ResNet + FPN-LSS.
   - Heads: 3D object detection head
 - Augmentation:
-  - IDA: flipping, scaling and rorating.
+  - IDA: random flipping, random rotating with a range of [−5.4, 5.4], and random scaling with a range of [0.386, 0.55].
-  - BDA: flipping, scaling and rotating.
+  - BDA:  random flipping, random rotating with a range of [−22.5, 22.5], and random scaling with a range of [0.95, 1.05].

 ### Notes